7 tips about extra mortgage repayments

 3. Return on your wealth

-Repaying your mortgage is cost-effective if the return on your wealth in box 3 (your savings, investments and suchlike) is lower than the net cost of your mortgage.
+Repaying your mortgage is cost-effective if the net return on your wealth in box 3 (such as your savings and investments) is lower than the net cost of your mortgage.
+Your returns will be lower, but your costs will go down too.

 4. Home equity and selling your home